NAV

 2. Labour Market Analytics - Salary quantiles (q10-q90) and recruitment complexity metrics including the Recruitment Complexity Index (scarcity_index), helping candidates understand compensation expectations and their market value.

-4. Talent Profile - Extracted skills, tools, responsibilities, and matching job titles from the talent description.
+3. Talent Profile - Typical skills, tools, responsibilities, and matching job titles for the matched roles.

 Response Structure